Pandaqi/Pandaqi-Blog/pandaqi-blog/content/news-and-updates/pq-words/index.md

 You can see it in effect in a game like [That's Amorphe](https://pandaqi.com/thats-amorphe).
 On the website, you can generate a PDF with word cards, which you can print and use for playing.
 Those words are, obviously, drawn directly from these word lists.

 It also powers my [Dictionary Tool](https://pandaqi.com/tools/dictionary/).
-It's useful when you play one of my word games---like [Keebble](https://pandaqi.com/keebble)---to check _if something is a valid word_.
+It's useful when you play one of my word games---like the [Keebble Games](https://pandaqi.com/keebble-games/)---to check _if something is a valid word_.
 You know, the thing that starts all lively discussions in Scrabble-like games :p

 ## What is it?